dneuge/lima-mf-panel-connector/README.md

 Users capable of running MobiFlight should follow official installation instructions instead of using this unofficial application.

-Only Linux is supported by this application at the moment, support for Mac® computers will be added shortly.
+Only Linux and Mac® computers are supported by this application.

 As MobiFlight is natively available on Windows, there are currently no plans to add Windows support.